ingerjm0/writing-portfolio/xml/get-started.md

         </td>
     </tr>
     <tr>
-        <td>ActiveX Automation</td>
+        <td><p>ActiveX Automation</p></td>
-        <td>BarTender exposes the functionality of ActiveX Automation as a set of software objects.
-By using a programming or scripting language, such as Visual Basic or C#, you can use ActiveX Automation to pass BTXML scripts to BarTender by using the Application object XMLScript method.</td>
+        <td><p>BarTender exposes the functionality of ActiveX Automation as a set of software objects.
+By using a programming or scripting language, such as Visual Basic or C#, you can use ActiveX Automation to pass BTXML scripts to BarTender by using the Application object XMLScript method.</p></td>
     </tr>
     <tr>
-        <td>Command Line Interface</td>
+        <td><p>Command Line Interface</p></td>
-        <td>You can configure BarTender functions to be performed automatically when BarTender starts by passing BTXML script via the command line interface.
+        <td><p>You can configure BarTender functions to be performed automatically when BarTender starts by passing BTXML script via the command line interface.
 The BTXML script must be passed as a string or a file, and the /XMLScript parameter must be the last argument on the command line.
-The following example shows the correct syntax for passing a BTXML script string to BarTender for processing:
+The following example shows the correct syntax for passing a BTXML script string to BarTender for processing:</p>
             <pre>/XMLScript = "btxml_script_file"</pre>
         </td>
     </tr></tbody>